dzervoudakes/react-scaffolder/README.md

 yo react-scaffolder
 ```

 You will be prompted to enter the name of your application ... and that's it!
-The scaffolding for your shiny new
-React+Webpack application will be generated in the resulting directory matching the application name you entered.
+The scaffolding for your shiny new React application will be generated in the resulting directory matching the application name you entered.
-Easy, right?

-## But wait, there's more!

-If you or your organization prefer to use TypeScript, because you know, type safety on the front end is kind of a thing now,
-this generator has an option for that as well:
+## Build Options

+The generator can create a TypeScript application template as well if that is your preference.

 ```
 yo react-scaffolder --typescript
 ```

-The generator will also attempt to install dependencies for you by default via `npm`.
-If you or your organization do not
-use `npm`, you should skip this option as the generator has no support for `bower` or `yarn`.
+By default, the generator will attempt to install dependencies for you via `npm`.
+If you or your organization do not use `npm`, you should skip this option as the generator has no support for `bower` or `yarn`.

 ```
 yo react-scaffolder --skip-install
 ```

-## What's included?
+## Notes

-When looking at the initial build, you'll come to realize that I can be very nitpicky in terms of file/folder structure,
-unit testing libraries, formatting and linting (including an unholy combination of `eslint:recommended`, `Airbnb`,
-and `Prettier` configurations), etc. I have tailored this configuration to scale with the growing pains of a large and
-expanding development force in mind.
-As such, this template is highly opinionated out of the box.

-*  Build instructions are provided within the `README.md` file generated with each new scaffold
+* Build instructions are provided within the `README.md` file generated for each new scaffold
-*  The base Webpack configuration is set up to handle basically any and all file import types you may think of
-*  `jest` and `@testing-library/react` come with the generator by default for testing ...
-I no longer support `enzyme`, because #reasons
+* Configuration for `jest` and `@testing-library/react` are installed automatically, with no `enzyme` support out of the box
-*  Templates are wired up to use `.scss` for styling, though `.css` will work as well
-*  Because I am a masochist, I have also wired up some stringent `stylelint` rules (forewarning, `px` are blacklisted for accessibility purposes, you will need to add `px` to the whitelist in `.stylelintrc.js` if you wish to use this unit)
+* Each generated application supports both `.scss` and `.css` imports
+* As this generator was built with my own personal preferences in mind, the formatting and other tooling are inherently nitpicky and opinionated out of the box, including `Prettier` and `Stylelint`
-*  `lint-staged` is wired up along with `husky` to further maintain quality and consistent formatting on `pre-commit`
+* `lint-staged` is wired up along with `husky` to further maintain quality and consistent formatting on pre-commit
 * `jsdoc` is also included along with the `docdash` theme

-**Note:** No `redux` or any other state management scaffolding is applied here out of the box.
+* No `redux` or any other state management configuration is included

-> Don't like any of the default configuration or want to tweak it at all?
-I do not hide the build or configuration
-> in the way `react-scripts` does before ejection, so tinker away to your heart's content. ❤️
+* The base `webpack` configuration can handle basically any and all file import types you may think of, though the configuration is exposed so you may tweak it to suit your needs and preferences